internxt/inxt-js/README.md

 - - [ ] Research C project
 - - [ ] Make API request
 - - [ ] Analize file info
+- - [ ] Encrypt the file
+- - [ ] File Demuxer
+- - - [ ] Calculate the suitable size of shards
-- - [ ] Create shards
+- - - [ ] Split file into shards (all w/ same size)
+- - - [ ] Upload as a stream
+- - - [ ] Report upload progress
 - - [ ] Publish shards on nodes
+- - [ ] Check if shards are published
-- - [ ] Exchange reports for each shard uploaded
+- - [ ] Exchange reports for each shard uploaded (to trigger mirror creation)
 - - [ ] Create parity shards with erasure codes
+- - [ ] Publish all file info into the bucket

 </details>